eXtended Reality Winter School 2021

 Developing Augmented Reality Applications for mobile using Unity 3D

-The eXtendedl Reality Summer School participation fee, that includes lectures, daily lunches and coffee breaks as well as the welcome cocktail, is € 380 (including VAT).
-A participation fee of € 320 (including VAT) is reserved for the PhD students of the University of Naples.
+The regular registration fee is € 380 (including VAT).
+A registration fee of € 320 is reserved for PhD students of the University of Naples.

 Bank transfer details: